Lainsm/synthetic-scalpel-dataset/README.md

 Generates synthetic surgical scalpel images using ComfyUI with ControlNet (canny edge) + SDXL img2img.
 Takes real scalpel photos as input and produces varied synthetic versions across different surgical scenarios and lighting conditions.

-The full generated dataset is available on Kaggle: [synthetic-surgical-scalpel-w-yolo-box](https://www.kaggle.com/datasets/maliklainsbury/synthetic-surgical-scalpel-w-yolo-box)
+The full generated dataset is available on Kaggle: [synthetic-surgical-scalpel-w-yolo-box](https://www.kaggle.com/datasets/maliklainsbury/synthetic-surgical-scalpel-w-yolo-box).
+This synthetic dataset for a research project regarding Retained Surgical Instrument in complete non-Lambertian environment, the repo is available here: [GLARE: A Geometric–Semantic Ensemble for Non-Lambertian Post-Operative Instrument Counting](https://github.com/Lainsm/GLARE)

 Source images used are from the [Labeled Surgical Tools dataset](https://www.kaggle.com/datasets/dilavado/labeled-surgical-tools) on Kaggle.